patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/puyehue-02.jpg)

 Note:
-This eruption ejected around **one hundred million tons of ash, sand and pumice**.
+This eruption ejected around **one hundred million tons of ash and sand**.

 --